zoe-codez/home-assistant.io/source/_integrations/schlage.markdown

 - **Keypad disabled** - Indicates that the keypad has been disabled, typically due to too many incorrect lock codes being attempted.

+## Select

+Once you have enabled the Schlage integration, you should see the following selects:

+- **Auto Lock Time** - Configure the time until the deadbolt automatically locks, or disable the auto-lock feature entirely.
+For example, `0`: auto-lock is disabled, `15`: auto-lock after 15 seconds, `300`: auto-lock after 5 minutes.

 ## Sensor

 Once you have enabled the Schlage integration, you should see the following sensors: